neoforged/Documentation/docs/datastorage/capabilities.md

 }
 ```

-\- *The cache is automatically cleared by the garbage collector, there is no need to unregister it.**
+**The cache is automatically cleared by the garbage collector, there is no need to unregister it.**

 It is also possible to receive notifications when the capability object changes!
 This includes capabilities changing (`oldHandler != newHandler`), becoming unavailable (`null`) or becoming available again (not `null` anymore).